-- a) he or she relied on a registration certificate1, an encumbrances certificate2 or a deletion certificate2; - b) a document was not entered in the journal3, or was entered there too late; - c) a document as mentioned in Section 26 paragraph one second sentence was registered and the injured party in good faith registered a right in the journal acquired by him or her pursuant to an agreement entered into in reliance upon the validity of the registered document; - d) a right must in accordance with Section 27 yield priority to a subsequently registered right.

-2 Cf. Section 28 paragraph three and Section 32 paragraph four.
+- a) he or she relied on a registration certificate1, an encumbrances certificate2 or a deletion certificate2; - b) a document was not entered in the journal3, or was entered there too late; - a document as mentioned in Section 26 paragraph one second sentence was registered and the injured party in good faith registered a right in the journal acquired by him or her pursuant to an agreement entered into in reliance upon the validity of the registered document; - d) a right must in accordance with Section 27 yield priority to a subsequently registered right. - 1 Cf. Section 17. - 2 Cf. Section 28 paragraph three and Section 32 paragraph four. - 3 Cf. Section 14.